-Motor vehicle theft, carjacking, and joyriding are all serious crimes in Louisiana and a conviction can result in a long prison sentence.
-For more information on motor vehicle theft and other thefts, see Grand Theft Auto and Louisiana Petty Theft and Other Theft Laws.
+Motor vehicle theft, carjacking, and joyriding are all serious crimes in Louisiana.
+In many cases, a conviction can result in a long prison sentence.

 Louisiana law also criminalizes failing to return a rental car at the end of the rental agreement or using a false name or address to rent a car.
+The penalty is a five-year felony subject to a $500 fine.
 (La.
-Rev. Stat. § 14:220.)
+Rev. Stat. § 14:220 (2022).)